 Abdominoplasty (Tummy Tuck) Philadelphia

-The best candidates for abdominoplasty are in good physical condition with pockets of fat or loose skin that haven’t responded well to diet and exercise.
+The best candidates for this body procedure are in good physical condition with pockets of fat or loose skin that haven’t responded well to diet and exercise.
 We can also help older, slightly obese people whose skin has lost some of its elasticity.
-Heavier patients may also cosmetically benefit from an abdominoplasty, but may not have as good a contour post operatively.
+Heavier patients may also cosmetically benefit from an abdominoplasty but may not have as good a contour post-operatively.

 If patients are losing weight prior to an abdominoplasty, we encourage patients to be at a stable weight for about three months prior to undergoing the procedure.
 Fluctuations in weight over shorter periods of time will yield sub-optimal results from surgery.

 I had a long journey to get here.
 But even after losing over 150 lbs, the extra skin made me feel self-conscious, especially as a gay male.
 I felt ashamed despite my hard work and even more unwanted than before weight loss.
 From the first day I met Dr. Ryan Hoffman and his staff, they made me feel like a person and not just a number.
 They were extraordinary. [… Post-surgery, Dr. Hoffman and his staff were very involved in my recovery and kept in touch with me to ensure that I was healing nicely and feeling well.
 My surgery has been a life-changing and positive experience for me, and I owe it all to Dr. Ryan Hoffman and his staff